 - Communicate and listen well

 Physicians interested in these types of positions may benefit from advanced education that is specifically designed to help them tackle the different challenges they will face in these new roles.

 Various masters degree programs exist to arm physicians to be successful in administrative roles and help shape the future of tomorrow’s health care industry – some of these programs are created specifically for physicians, while others are open to a wider audience.

-Additional training, such as an MBA, Master in Medical Management (MMM), or other advanced degree may be beneficial in some roles, while on-the-job mentorship or training could be sufficient.
+Additional training, such as an MBA, Masters in Medical Management (MMM), or other advanced degree may be beneficial in some roles, while on-the-job mentorship or training could be sufficient for other positions.

 Another option is to pursue formal certification, such as through the Certified Physician Executive (CPE) Program offered through the American Association for Physician Leadership.
 A Certified Physician Executive is a licensed MD or DO with one year of leadership experience, 150 hours of tested management education or a graduate management degree, and is board certified in a clinical specialty with three years’ experience after residency and fellowship.

 Some physicians consider transitioning to administrative positions when they start to feel burned out.
-However, taking on leadership roles say such a move should not be made in response to being burned out by clinical work.
+However, taking on leadership roles should not be made in response to being burned out by clinical work.
 The pay may not be greater, the hours may not be fewer, and the stress most likely will not be reduced.
 At the end of the day, some physicians find satisfaction in a complete transition to an administrative or leadership role, while others enjoy a combination of administrative and clinical roles.